alohe/quicky/readme.md

 sudo npm install -g quicky
 ```

-**Note**: Using `sudo` is required to install Quicky globally and to avoid permission issues while configuring domains.
+**Note**: The `sudo` command is necessary for global installation and to prevent permission issues when configuring domains.

 ## Usage